 We gratefully acknowledge our sponsors:

-For this reason, the Leibniz Center for Tropical Marine Ecology (ZMT) is organising the "1st ZMT Workshop on Science for Sustainability - the Contribution of Transdisciplinary Knowledge Exchange" (18th - 21st January 2015).
+For this reason, the Leibniz Center for Tropical Marine Research (ZMT) is organising the "1st ZMT Workshop on Science for Sustainability - the Contribution of Transdisciplinary Knowledge Exchange" (18th - 21st January 2015).
 The objective of the workshop is to shed light on best practice approaches that could support researchers to link scientific inquiry to KE, so that the scientific process can be more relevant to socio-ecological needs, and the information produced is publicly available and provides a basis for action.

 For this purpose, the workshop will bring together selected experts from science, policy, practice, development cooperation, conservation, and other fields from the international, supranational, and national level.
 The results of the workshop will be developed into comprehensive and experience-based guidelines that will be made publicly available to interested stakeholders worldwide.

 For addressing above objectives, the workshop is divided into presentation sessions, a panel discussion, and workshop sessions:

 This workshop constitutes the kick-off event for a series of future events organised by the ZMT, that focus on measures and approaches that increase the relevance of science and its impact on conservation and sustainable use.